top of page

 Admittedly, the story became a little harder to grasp, and the character development less coherent, when the series was trimmed down to Gunbuster the Movie.
 But was the trim really such a bad thing?

-I never felt much moved by the characters emotional journey in the series anyway, at least not the peripheral characters.
-The protagonist – Noriko – has a nice emotional arc, which carries over to the movie, whilst cringe-worthy high school-drama is cut to the bone.
+I never felt much moved by the characters' emotional journeys in the series anyway, at least not the peripheral characters.
+The protagonist, Noriko, has a nice emotional arc that carries over to the movie, while cringeworthy high school drama is cut to the bone.

 Fans of pre-2000s sci-fi anime are undoubtedly well-versed in interpreting convoluted plots.
 If you have already tackled Akira, Ghost in the Shell, Perfect Blue, or series like Revolutionary Girl Utena and Serial Experiments: Lain, the story in Gunbuster the Movie is a walk in the park.

-I do sympathize with the argument that the small emotional arcs of peripheral characters contributed to the overall atmosphere of the show.
-I am unsure as to how much that mattered to me when watching Gunbuster the Movie?
+I sympathize with the argument that the small emotional arcs of peripheral characters contributed to the overall atmosphere of the show.
+However, I am unsure how much that mattered to me when watching Gunbuster the Movie.

-The hard trim into movie accentuated the strong points of the series: Amazing visual design and engaging action.
-It’s downright impossible to not get lost in the 80s atmosphere.
+The hard trim into the movie accentuated the series' strong points: amazing visual design and engaging action.
+It’s downright impossible not to get lost in the 80s atmosphere.
 Not to mention the many references to 80s popular culture and anime.

-The out-of-print Bandai DVD-release of the entire series is great, but hard to come by.
+The out-of-print Bandai DVD release of the entire series is great, but hard to come by.
 The 2006 edition of Gunbuster the Movie is easier to find.
-It also comes with re-recorded dialogue by the original cast and better English subtitling.
+It also comes with re-recorded dialogue by the original cast and better English subtitles.
 In other words, a good choice for fans of retro anime.

 The Gunbusting Facts!